-- The ATEA telephone is based on the GPO Bellset No 1 [Fig. 14]. - The hinges have 4 screws, while GPO normally requires 6 screws (higher cost, better quality). - Presumably these phones are for the private market. - The dial is clearly ATM (not GPO standard). - The coil, capacitor and bell are GPO standard.
-The hook switch is from ATM. - This phone clearly has an ATM origin, but is not made for delivering to GPO. - Phones approved by GPO get a GPO label.
+- The "Atea" telephone is based on the bell set box GPO no 1. - The hinges have 4 screws, while GPO normally requires 6 screws (higher cost, better quality).

+- Presumably these phones are for the private market. - The dial is clearly ATM (not GPO standard) - The coil, capacitor and bell are GPO standard. - the hook switch is from ATM - This phone clearly has an ATM origin, but is not made for delivering to GPO. - Phones approved by GPO get a GPO label.
 (See Figure 15 for an example.).
 This is not the case with the ATEA phone.